Virginia Scrapbook Project

 Did you know that there is a lot of history right here in our home state of Virginia?
 Have you ever traveled outside of Ashburn and Loudoun County to see what else is out there?
 This project gives students and their families the opportunity to experience history first hand.
 The Fourth Grade Social Science curriculum focuses on Virginia Studies.
 The students will learn about Virginia history throughout the year.
 Students will have the opportunity to apply their knowledge by visiting historical sites, either in person or virtually.
 Thank you for your support and have fun!

-DIRECTIONSStudents will put together a digital scrapbook showing different historical locations in Virginia.
+DIRECTIONSStudents will put together a hard copy or digital scrapbook showing different historical locations in Virginia.
 They can “visit” these sites virtually, or families may visit outdoor historical sites (ones that are open during this time).

 Your project should include:

 - 5 historical sites in Virginia (1 of those locations may be in Washington D.C.)

 - Pictures of the location (pictures of you at the site if you visit in person OR pictures from the website that you “visit”)